Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 # Tutorial6

-check this part, something wrong here.
+Need to double check here.

 Let this line as it is. thanks!

-Need to update this step.
+check this part, something wrong here.

 The last one is closing statement, don't forget to say thanks!